Automated Fact-Checking for Assisting Human Fact-Checkers: What Fact-Checkers Want

 \section{What Fact-Checkers Want}

-Recently, Full Fact carried out extensive interviews with professional fact-checkers from 24 organizations serving around 50 countries~\cite{fullfact:coof}.
-The report discussed some key challenges they face where they believe technology can help.
-These include monitoring potentially harmful content, selecting claims to check, creating and distributing articles, and managing tips and suggestions from readers (such as tip lines serving WhatsApp or Signal).
+Recently, Full Fact carried out extensive interviews with professional fact-checkers from 24 organizations in 50 countries~\cite{fullfact:coof}.
+The report discussed key challenges they face where they believe technology can help.
+These include monitoring potentially harmful content, selecting claims to check, creating and distributing articles, and managing suggestions from readers (such as tip lines serving \mbox{WhatsApp} or Signal).

-The same report revealed that most fact-checkers do \emph{not} believe that tools to automate the verification of facts, i.e., the last step of a typical fact-checking pipeline~\cite{vlachos-riedel-2014-fact}, will be used in the foreseeable future.
-Some believe that the required intuition and creativity can never be automated, even if some parts of their work can be supported or automated.
+The same report revealed that most fact-checkers do \emph{not} believe that tools to automate the verification of claims, i.e.,~the last step of a typical fact-checking pipeline~\cite{vlachos-riedel-2014-fact}, will be used in the foreseeable future.
+Some believe that the required intuition and creativity can never be automated, even if some parts of their work can be supported.

-This sets up a twin challenge for AI practitioners working in verification: \textit{first}, to develop practical tools that solve the problems fact-checkers face; and \textit{second} to demonstrate their value to fact-checkers in their day-to-day work.
-In the meantime, there is a recognised need for tools to help with finding claims, including previously fact-checked claims, and in finding relevant evidence to help write fact-checking articles.
+This sets up a twin challenge for Artificial Intelligence (AI) practitioners: \textit{first}, to develop practical tools that solve the problems fact-checkers face, and \textit{second}, to demonstrate their value to fact-checkers in their day-to-day work.
+In the meantime, there is a recognised need for tools to help with finding claims, including previously fact-checked claims, and in providing relevant evidence to help write fact-checking articles.